hannah8075/ETL-challenge/README.md

 ## Load
 ### Rationale
-The data was loaded into a relational database (postgreSQL) because of the relationship that exist between the tables.
-The table schema is stored in the schema.sql file, which provides SQL code for creating the tables(with table names: petfinder_dogs, dog_links, and dog_traits).
+The data was loaded into a relational database (postgreSQL) because of the relationships that exist between the tables.
+The table schema is stored in the schema.sql file, which provides SQL code for creating the tables (with table names: petfinder_dogs, dog_links, and dog_traits).
 The primary key for the petdfinder_dogs table was pet_id, but this table contained breed information, which is a primary key for the dog_links and dog_traits table.
-Using a relational database allows a user to join the table to conduct data analysis (a query.sql file is created to provide some sample queries).
+Using a relational database allows a user to join the tables to conduct data analysis (a query.sql file is created to provide some sample queries).

 ### Loading data
 Create a database called 'petfinder_db'(or choose your own naming convention, but remember to assign this to the variable database_name).
 Run the schema.sql to create the tables in the database.

 Since we scraped all 377 dog breeds and their urls, but only extracted additional characteristics for 56 dog breeds, we decided to create 2 separate tables : dog_links (which includes the breed and url for all dog breeds listed on the dogtime webpage) and dog_traits (which includes the breed and star ratings for adaptability, all around friendliness, health and grooming needs, trainability, and physical needs).

 Code is provided to load all data into postgreSQL.
-However, we have also provided the csv outputs of the dataframes in the data folder if needed.
+However, we have also provided the csv outputs of the finalized dataframes in the Data folder if needed.

 ## Basic Steps
 To recreate the final database:
 1. Perform API calls to retrieve adoptable dogs (see API section above for details)
-2. Create database in PostgresSQL
+2. Create database in PostgresSQL (see Loading data section for details about database name)
-3. Run schema to create tables in database
+3. Run schema.sql to create tables in database
-4. Run Petfinder_data_cleaning jupyter notebook
+4. Run Petfinder_data_cleaning jupyter notebook (this will import data to petfinder_dogs table)
-5. Run Dog_info_cleaning jupyter notebook
+5. Run Dog_breed_info_cleaning jupyter notebook (this will import data to dog_links and dog_traits tables)
 6. Perform desired SQL queries

 Note: To run the Jupyter Notebooks, be sure to create a config.py file with user = "your_postgres_username" and pw = "your_postgres_password" in two separate lines.
 Save this file in the same directory as the Jupyter Notebooks.